Hearing Aids Overview

-The Danish company Widex has a 60-year history of exceptional hearing products.
-Family owned, the company has made a commitment to be carbon-neutral integrating green design into their process.
+Widex hearing aids have a 60-year history of exceptional quality.
+Family owned, the Danish company has made a commitment to be carbon-neutral integrating green design into their process.
 Widex created a new standard with the first hearing aids to incorporate tinnitus therapy.
 Their patented Zen Tinnitus Therapy continues to be one of the leading options for people managing tinnitus alongside hearing loss.

 With the launch of Signia in 2016, the hearing aid company Siemens began a new chapter in their century-long legacy in hearing aid development.
 Signia hearing aids combine integrity with cutting edge innovation.
 Signia hearing aids give you access to their valuable Telecare program giving you remote access to hearing specialists and programming adjustments, making adapting to new hearing aids easier than ever before.

-Phonak has over seven decades of experience manufacturing hearing aids.
+Phonak hearing aids have helped people hear for over seven decades.
 A Swiss company, Phonak has produced hearing aids with remarkable sound quality.
 They produced the world’s first lithium ion rechargeable hearing aids and their rechargeable technology leads the industry.

 ReSound is a global brand based in Denmark.
 Known for sound quality, ReSound develops its technology hand-in-hand with its sister company Jabra, which specialized in noise canceling headphones and other audio headsets.
 Breakthroughs in processing sound are shared across companies, making sound quality move forward on multiple fronts.